 - 1. The gross income from international shipping activities excluded from federal taxable income because the corporation elects to be subject instead to a tonnage tax under subchapter R of Chapter 1 of the Code. - m.
-The gross income from domestic production activities excluded from federal taxable income under section 199 of the Code. - n.
 The dividends paid deduction allowed to a captive Real Estate Investment Trust ("REIT").
 A captive REIT is one whose shares or certificates of beneficial interest are not regularly traded on an established securities market and are more than fifty percent (50%) owned or controlled by a person subject to North Carolina corporate income tax.
-REITs owned by other REITs or listed Australian property trusts are excluded from the definition. - o.
-The amount of a donation to a nonprofit organization or a unit of State or local government for acquisition or lease of renewable energy property made by a taxpayer who claimed a tax credit under G.S. § 105-129.16H. - p.
-The amount of income deferred under section 108(i)(1) of the Code from discharge of indebtedness in connection with a reacquisition of an applicable debt instrument. - q.
-The amount allowed as a deduction under section 163(e)(5)(F) of the Code for an original issue discount on an applicable high yield discount obligation. - r.
+REITs owned by other REITs or listed Australian property trusts are excluded from the definition. - n.
+The amount of income deferred under section 108(i)(1) of the Code from discharge of indebtedness in connection with a reacquisition of an applicable debt instrument. - o.
+The amount allowed as a deduction under section 163(e)(5)(F) of the Code for an original issue discount on an applicable high yield discount obligation. - p.
 The amount required to be added under G.S. § 105-130.5B when the State decouples from federal accelerated depreciation and expensing.
-See section 4, Adjustments When State Decouples from Bonus Depreciation and Section 179 Expenses. - s.
-The amount of net interest expense as determined under G.S. § 105-130.7B.
+See section 4, Adjustments When State Decouples from Bonus Depreciation and Section 179 Expenses. - q.
+The amount of net interest expense as determined under G.S. § 105-130.7B. - r.
+The amount of gain excluded under section 1400Z-2 of the Code because the gain was reinvested into a qualified Opportunity Fund as defined under the Code.
+This adjustment does not result in a difference in basis of the affected assets for State and federal income tax purposes. - s.
+The amount of gain excluded under section 1400Z-2 of the Code because the gain was accrued from the sale or exchange of an investment in an Opportunity Fund held for at least ten (10) years.